 Current LCAC Members

 Adam Weiner is a Graduate Research Assistant at the University of Alabama in Huntsville (UAH) within the Severe Weather Institute – Radar and Lightning Laboratories (SWIRLL).
 He is pursuing a Master of Science in Atmospheric Science with his research focused on QLCS severe weather.
 Adam obtained his B.S. in Meteorology from Millersville University of Pennsylvania in 2020, where he served in the capacities of Historian, Treasurer, and President of the university’s AMS Student Chapter.
-His significant involvement within this AMS Student Chapter and continued participation within the UAH AMS/NWA Student Chapter has translated into his ardent desire to help local chapters thrive.
-In light of this, Adam is honored to serve as Chair of the Local Chapter Affairs Committee starting in January 2022.
+He also currently serves as the President of the UAH AMS/NWA Student Chapter.
+His significant involvement with AMS student chapters has translated into his ardent desire to help local chapters thrive.
+In light of this, Adam is honored to serve as Chair of the Local Chapter Affairs Committee throughout 2022.